Child Custody Lawyers serving Central Texas

 The Texas Board of Legalization offers Board Certification in order to distinguish those attorneys who have exemplified superior skills and knowledge in their field.
 A Board Certification is a mark of excellence that sets these attorneys apart from the rest.
 It is not only extremely difficult to pass the test to become Board Certified in Family Law, but these attorneys must also remain involved in the Family Law field and obtain periodic reviews from peers in that field.
 The process is rigorous, but the results are worthwhile.
 Hiring a Board Certified Family Law Lawyer can make the difference between the success or failure of your case.

-The family law attorneys at The Carlson Law Firm can help you through the toughest child custody matters.
-No matter if one or both parents are military or civilians, our experience Child Custody and Child Support Lawyers are here to take your call at 800-359-5690 or contact us online today.
+No matter if one or both parents are military or civilians, our experienced child custody and support attorneys are here to take your call at 800-359-5690 or contact us online today.

 The Best Child Custody Lawyer and Child Support Attorney For You

 Child custody is an already complicated matter, but deciding who the best attorney to advocate for you and your children can add to the stress of your situation.
 Consultations are free and confidential.
-Payment options can be discussed with your attorney during your consultation.
+Discuss payment options with your attorney during your consultation.